 Bodybuilding can have a protective effect against type II diabetes, but this doesn’t’ mean you must develop huge muscles.

-“Any type of regular physical activity (both cardio and strength training) are beneficial in reducing the risk of type II diabetes,” says Alison Massey, MS, RD, LDN, registered dietitian and diabetes educator at the Center for Endocrinology, Mercy Medical Center of Baltimore.
+“Any type of regular physical activity (both cardio and strength training) are beneficial in reducing the risk of type II diabetes,” says Alison Massey, MS, RD, LDN, registered dietitian and certified diabetes educator with over 10 years of experience in various community and clinical settings.

 “The mechanisms by which physical activity helps to prevent type II diabetes continue to be researched.
 Current research suggests that physical activity improves insulin action and lowers blood glucose levels.”